 Under the base case forecast, the Group will have sufficient financial headroom to meet forecast cash requirements for the 12 months from the date of approval of these consolidated financial statements.
 However, in the downside scenarios, in the absence of any mitigating actions, the Group may have insufficient funds to meet its forecast cash requirements.
-Potential mitigants include deferral of expenditure and raising additional equity.
+Potential mitigants include deferral and/or reduction of expenditure and raising additional equity or debt funding.

-Accordingly, after making enquiries and considering the risks described above, the Directors have assessed that following closing of the proposed acquisition the cash balance provides the Group with adequate headroom over the forecast expenditure for the following 12 months - as a result, the Directors are of the opinion that the Group is able to operate as a going concern for at least the next twelve months from the date of approval of these financial statements.
+Accordingly, after making enquiries and considering the risks described above, the Directors have assessed that the cash balance and forecast cash flows provide the Group with adequate headroom for the following 12 months - as a result, the Directors are of the opinion that the Group is able to operate as a going concern for at least the next twelve months from the date of approval of these financial statements.